 307 History of Economic Thought.
 Spring (4).

 Economic methodologies and doctrines throughout the evolution of the discipline.
 Major analytical discoveries placed in their historical perspectives.
 Prerequisite: ECON 149 or 250 or 251.
 ECON 250 and 251 recommended.
-Offered in alternate years: 01F, 03F.
+Offered every year.

 320 Comparative Economic Systems.
 Fall (4).